vs-ude/fyr-www/content/_index.md

 The drawback of C (and C++) is that the language is neither memory safe nor thread safe.
 Especially for modern IoT applications this increases the risk of bugs and security vulnerabilities.

-Fyr is desgined as a safe replacement of C.
+Fyr is designed as a safe replacement of C.
 However, replacing C entirely is a very long term goal.
 In the meantime, Fyr can be easily combined with existing C sources, because Fyr can compile to C code.
 If some hardware can run C then it can run Fyr as well.